vogelito/glacierprotocol/_docs/multisig-account-creation/overview.md

 redirect_from: /docs/multisig-account-creation/
 ---

-Before proceeding, every signatory (N of them) must have sent you their gpg-encrypted <span class="warning">Signatory Information Packets</span>.
+Before proceeding, every other signatory (N-1 of them) must have sent you their gpg-encrypted <span class="warning">Signatory Information Packets</span>.

 In the next few sections we will create Multisig wallets for Bitcoin,